nhuallpa/aws-certificate-developer/README.md

 - It uses the same service API and endpoint, and the same underlying service infrastructure
 - EventBridge allows extension to add event buses for your custom applications and your thrid-party SaaS apps
 - Event Bridge has the Schema Registry capability

+#### Durability
+  - High durability (11 9's)
+  - If you store 10,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10.00 years

+#### Availability
+  - Measures how readily available a service is.

 ---